Argentine ex-President Cristina Fernández de Kirchner allowed to serve corruption sentence at home

 Last week, Argentina's highest court upheld Fernández's sentence in a ruling that permanently banned her from public office over the corruption conviction that found she had directed state contracts to a friend while she was the first lady and president.

-The ruling left Fernández, Argentina’s charismatic yet deeply divisive ex-leader, sent her supporters pouring into the streets of Buenos Aires, Argentina’s capital, and blocking major highways in protest.
+The ruling against Fernández, Argentina’s charismatic yet deeply divisive ex-leader, sent her supporters pouring into the streets of Buenos Aires, Argentina’s capital, and blocking major highways in protest.

 The ruling barred Fernández from running in this fall’s Buenos Aires legislative election just days after she launched her campaign.